productiveio/declarative-pdf/README.md

 In this template, the `<page-header>`, `<page-body>`, and `<page-footer>` elements are used to define the structure of the PDF, with the `<page-header>` and `<page-footer>` elements being used as the header and footer, respectively, for each page.
 The `<page-body>` element spans multiple pages if necessary.
 The `<page-background>` element can be used to specify a custom background for each page.
 The `<document-page>` element acts as a container for the other elements.

-Detailed explanation can be found here: [README-HTML-TEMPLATE.md](README-HTML-TEMPLATE.md)
+Detailed explanation can be found here: [template.md](docs/template.md).

 # Examples

+Included examples can be found in the `examples` folder.
+They are meant to be used as a starting point for your own projects.
+Detailed explanation can be found here: [examples.md](docs/examples.md).

-> TODO: this part needs some better examples...
+> TODO: move this part to the examples.md

 ```html
 <!-- file: ./template.html -->